GlueGunStanley/IDAH/README.md

 This resource displays the server id and username above the head of all players with the activation of a keybind.

 ## Features
-- Displays player server ids and usernames above the head of all players.
+- Displays server id and username above the head of all players with activation of keybind.
-- Peak display with press and release of keybind.
+- Peak view with press and release of keybind.
-- Toggle with press and hold of combo keybind.
+- Toggle view with press and hold of combo keybind.
 - Configurable fonts.
 - Configurable colors.
 - Configurable keybind.